mogar/spot_micro/README.md

 Originally designed based off of the [Spot Micro NovaSM3](https://novaspotmicro.com/).
 The electronics have mostly been replaced with just an RPi4.

+## Software

+Some of this software is based on the [spot-mini-mini repo from OpenQuadruped](https://github.com/OpenQuadruped/spot_mini_mini).

 ## Usage

 * Set up the RPi 4, install docker on it, build the docker image from `docker-full`